 The Present Moment

 Writing this has achieved two things.
 Firstly, it has brought me into this present moment.
-I have realised that fear is very much part of my experience right now and runs right through all aspects of my life.
+I have realised that fear is always part of my experience and runs right through all aspects of my life.
 Secondly, this realisation has reminded me of the new understanding I am developing of fear; how it shapes our behaviour and how I can change this.
-I actually read, studied, listened and shared thoughts about fear on my blog in June and July, but much of that knowledge has dissipated.

-This is normal.
 New learning takes a while to assimilate and behaviours take practice and time to change.
-I have re-read my Fear 3 blog post and will be listening to Tara Brach’s talks again about moving beyond the fear body.
+I have re-visited my earlier post on Fear and will be listening to Tara Brach’s talks again about moving beyond the fear body.
 If you have not listened to them yet and if any aspect of what I have written resonates with you then I recommend them to you.
 If time is tight then just listen to the second talk as it summarises the first talk and recommends two approaches to dealing with the fear.
 The second of these explains how love is the antidote and how we can compassionately support our experience to change our fearful reaction.